MarcusTHellams/hob/README.md

 3. Run the command 'npm install' to dowload the required packages
 4. Once the packages have been installed, in the command line run 'npm run servers' to start both the backend and frontend servers
 5. In the browser of your choice navigate to [http://localhost:8080/](http://localhost:8080/) to view the application.

+## How to run unit testing

+In the command line run 'npm run test'